 - The cord tangles within the amniotic sac shared by the identical twins.

-- In such case, the doctor monitors the growth rate of the fetuses during the third trimester.
-If there seems any complexity, the doctor recommends for preterm delivery.
+- In such cases, the doctor monitors the growth rate of the fetuses during the third trimester.
+If there seems any complexity, the doctor recommends preterm delivery.

 11. Cesarean Delivery: